Sidonius Apollinaris: Life

 Solidus depicting Avitus (r.
 455), father-in-law of Sidonius.

 Solidus depicting Anthemius (r.
 467-472).

 Sidonius was born in Lugdunum (modern Lyon).
 His father, whose name is unknown, was Prefect of Gaul under Valentinian III.
 (Sidonius recalls with pride being present with his father at the installation of Astyrius as consul for the year 449.)
-Sidonius' grandfather, Apollinaris, was Praetorian Prefect of Gaul from May 408 or earlier until 409, when he was succeeded by his friend Decimus Rusticus.
+Sidonius's grandfather, Apollinaris, was Praetorian Prefect of Gaul from May 408 or earlier until 409, when he was succeeded by his friend Decimus Rusticus.
 Sidonius may be a descendant of another Apollinaris who was Prefect of Gaul under Constantine II between 337 and 340.

 Sidonius married Papianilla, the daughter of Emperor Avitus, around 452.
 This union produced one son, Apollinaris, and at least two daughters, Severina and Roscia, whom Sidonius mentions in his letters.
 A daughter Alcima is mentioned much later by Gregory of Tours, and Theodor Mommsen speculated that Alcima may be another name for one of his daughters.
 As part of Papianilla's dowry, Sidonius received a summer villa on Lac d'Aydat, named Avitacum.
 He describes the villa in detail in his letters, as an L-shaped villa with three baths, located on a hill overlooking the lake, but the description draws heavily on Pliny the Younger's depiction of his own villas and is carefully crafted to present his cultural identity.